Kommune 1: Emergence

 When it was proposed that this theory should be realized as the practice of a life as a commune, many SDS members left, including Dutschke and Rabehl, who did not want to give up their marriages and lifestyles.
 In the end, nine men and women, as well as a child, moved into the empty house of Hans Magnus Enzensberger in Fregestrasse 19 and the studio apartment of the author Uwe Johnson in Berlin-Friedenau, who was staying in New York City at the time, on 19 February 1967.
 After Enzensberger's return from an extended study trip to Moscow, the communards left and occupied the main residence of Johnson in the nearby Stierstraße 3.
 They called themselves Kommune 1.

 The early communards included the leader and main driving force Dieter Kunzelmann, Fritz Teufel, Dagrun Enzensberger (divorced wife of Hans Magnus Enzensberger), Tanaquil Enzensberger (nine years old at that time, daughter of Enzensberger), Ulrich Enzensberger (Hans Magnus Enzensberger's brother), Detlef Michel (until 25 March 1967), Volker Gebbert, Hans-Joachim Hameister, Dorothea Ridder ("the iron Dorothee"), Dagmar Seehuber and.
 Rainer Langhans joined in March 1967.
-At times, other people also lived in the premises of Kommune 1, such as Dagmar von Doetinchem and Gertrud Hemmer ("Agathe").

-The communards first tried to inform each other in excruciating detail about their respective biographies, to break the old certainties.
-They were very different from each other.
-Correspondingly, the roles each of them played were soon different.
-Kunzelmann was the "patriarch" and made sure everyone knew it.
-His definition of the goals of the commune were based on his time as a "situationist" and in the "Subversive Action".
-He was therefore in favor of getting rid of all securities, even financial ones, which is why he scorned study grants, for example.
-He wanted to abolish any property, any private sphere.
-And he was against the principle of work, but for the principle of fun or pleasure.
-Everyone could and should do what he wanted, as long as it happened where everyone could see it.

-Langhans, Teufel, and the others wore long hair, beaded necklaces, army jackets, or Mao suits at the urging of the women of the commune.
-Soon, they were paid for interviews and photographs.
-A sign hung plainly in the hallway of their apartment, directed at journalists: "First pay up, then speak".

-The First Phase: Acts of provocation

-During its entire existence, Kommune 1 was famous for its bizarre staged events that fluctuated between satire and provocation.
-These events served as inspiration for the "Sponti" movement and other leftist groups.